LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 were generated for each trial, with a gap of 600 ms between the second and third letters of each stream.
 The letters “A” and “B” were used only in the pre-trial cues (described below); the target letter was “O” and letters “IJKMQRUXY” were non-target items.
+To allow unambiguous attribution of button presses, the letter “O” was always separated from another “O” (in either stream) by at least 1 second; thus there were between zero and two “O” tokens per trial.
+The position of “O” tokens in the letter sequence was balanced across trials and conditions, with XX% of all “O” tokens occuring in the third letter slot (just after the switch gap, since that slot is most likely to be affected by attention switches). <!-- TODO: fill in percentage of doping the 3rd slot. -->

 Reverberation was implemented using binaural room impulse responses (BRIRs) recorded by Shinn-Cunningham and colleagues.[@ShinnCunninghamEtAl2005] Briefly, an “anechoic” condition was created by processing the stimuli with BRIRs truncated to include only the direct impulse response and exclude reverberant energy, while stimuli for the “reverberant” condition were processed with the full BRIRs.
-In both conditions, the BRIRs recorded at ±45° for each stream were used, simulating a separation of 90° azimuth between target and masker.
+In both conditions, the BRIRs recorded at ±45° for each stream were used, simulating a separation of 90° azimuth between target and masker streams.
 A white-noise masker with π-interaural-phase was played continuously during experimental blocks at a level of 45 dB SPL, yielding a stimulus-to-noise ratio of 20 dB.
 The additional noise was included to provide masking of environmental sounds (e.g., friction between subject clothing and earphone tubes) and to provide consistency with follow-up neuroimaging experiments (required due to the acoustic conditions in the neuroimaging suite).

 ### Procedure
 Participants were instructed to fixate on a white dot centered on a black